Teacher identity all important

-Entitled Being a Teacher: Integrating Identity, Theory and Practice, Mr Semann was joined by leading education expert Sir Kevan Collins, child psychologist Dr Louise Porter and early childhood education consultant Kirsty Liljegren.
+Entitled Being a Teacher: Integrating Identity, Theory and Practice, Mr Semann was joined by leading education expert Sir Kevan Collins and early childhood education consultant Kirsty Liljegren.

 Mr Semann’s presentation focused on teacher identity and the importance of carving a narrative and practice in the early years sector.

 “Teachers need to tell their stories of impact, without feeling ashamed.
 We have to find our voice, not just within our work environments but with families,” Mr Semann said.

 “We need to challenge outdated notions of who we are and reclaim the term early childhood teacher.
 Identity is shaped in many ways and we all have a role both individually and collectively to shape it.
 Teachers play a critical role in quality in early childhood learning.“

 Mr Semann said teachers traditionally had been viewed by the community as caregivers for children who were passive and dependant.

 But he said they now needed to become social change makers and protagonists who challenged the status quo.